Homily (Reflection) for Monday of the Thirty-Third Week in Ordinary Time (II) (19th November, 2018) on the Gospel

 This blind man took his burden to Jesus in line with His invitation in the gospel, “Come to me, all who labour and are heavy laden, and I will give you rest” (Matt 11:28).
 And he was actually given rest from the burden of physical blindness.
 Like the blind man, each and every one of us also carry around his/her burden.
 It is important to check where we take our burdens to and where they take us to.

 Only Christ Jesus can give us true rest.
-No one should allow anything to take him/her away.
+Do not allow anything to take you away from Jesus because apart from Him we can do nothing, cf. Jn 15:5.

-Let us pray: May God help us to remember always that we are nothing without Him – Amen (cf. Jn 15:5).
+Let us pray: May God help us to remember always that we are nothing without Him – Amen.

 You are free to share this reflection with others if you consider it worthy.